mattfoster/hackerific.net/content/about.md

 Matt is an Internet Services Developer at [Netcraft][1].
 He feels the need to stress that the opinions expressed here are his own.

-Work consists of maintaining Netcraft's scanning software, performing [PCI scans][4], security consulting and systems administration.
+Matt's work consists of maintaining Netcraft's scanning software, performing [PCI scans][4], security consulting and systems administration.
 It's pretty fun.

 He has a PhD from the [University of Bath][2], UK, after surviving the examination process, and is very pleased that he graduated whilst still at the